conan-io/conan-io.github.io/_posts/2025-11-01-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 such as zlib, with some options, including the architecture being armv8 and the shared set to false, and have it tell us which versions we have packages for.
 {% highlight bash %}
-List versions of zlib with architecture armv8 and shared=False
+tell me which versions of zlib packages are available with architecture and statically linked
 {% endhighlight %}
 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/post_images/2025-12-01/gif1-List-versions-x6.gif"